COSEnu/cosenu_docs/usage.md

 ## Specifying the oscillation parameters

-To set up goth vacuum and collective neutino oscillation related parameters, we can use the configuration file as follows.
+To set up both vacuum and collective neutino oscillation related parameters, we can use the configuration file as follows.

 ```yml
 # Switch on/off vacuum oscillation